Lai Tung Pai

 Lai Tung Pai, (黎峒派) (sometimes spelled Lai Tong Pai, also known in Mandarin as Pán Quán 蟠拳, in Cantonese as Pùhn Kyùhn 盤拳 or coiling fist style) is a martial art of Chinese origin, coming from the Siu Lahm (Mandarin Shaolin) tradition in the Guangdong providence of China.
-The art was developed at the Henan Siu Lahm Temple and then was moved to the Hoi Tung Temple in Kwangtung when the former was burned down during the Ching Dynasty.
-The dates are not certain, as the only living person, Kong Hoi (surname given first as in Chinese tradition), studied at the Hoi Tung Temple in the early 20th century, but it is believed the style originated in the early 1600s.
+The art was developed at the Henan Siu Lahm Temple and then was moved to the Hoi Tong Monastery in Guangdong when the former was burned down during the Qing dynasty.
+The dates are not certain, as the only living person, Kong Hoi (surname given first as in Chinese tradition), studied at the Hoi Tong Monastery in the early 20th century, but it is believed the style originated in the early 1600s.
 Grandmaster Kong is a member of the Hong Kong Chinese Martial Art Association, now named the Hong Kong Chinese Martial Arts Dragon and Lion Dancing Association Ltd.

 History

 Lai Tung Pai was said to have been developed by a monk named Chi Sen. Chi Sen in turn trained four monks: Yuen Cheuk, Yuen Kok, Yuen Sing, and Yuen Mau.
 Orphans were admitted into the temple every three years and given the same surname.
 The four monks fled the temple after it was attacked and burned down.
 Each thought it safer to split up and reunite at a later time.
 Yuen Mau is the only monk we have any history of; the rest were lost sometime following the time the temple was burned down.

 Yuen Mau traveled south to where the Guangdong providence is now.
 Yuen Mau sought shelter in the monastery of a small town named Lai Tung (literally translated “dig a hole”).
 Yuen Mau continued his studies and being from the main temple, was made abbot of the small monastery.
 Yuen Mau chose Lai Tung because of its small size, thinking there would be no military significance of attacking the village, as the people were poor and uneducated.
 Yuen Mau was wrong.

 When a small regiment of troops came to Lai Tung and started to cause trouble, Yuen Mau had had enough.
 Having trained the monks in the art of Poon Kuen, the monks defeated the soldiers and brought peace back to the village (It is likely that the troops were either deserters or a group of bandits, as the army would have surely not taken an attack like this lightly; the other scenario is that the monks killed the troops and, being a small force, the army never went looking for them.
 As with all legends, there is always an element of truth to them).
 Yuen Mau then called the art Lai Tung Pai or “family of Lai Tung Village” after the town he helped defend.